Current and future constraints on the expansion history of the GREA model

-For the full datasets including CMB information, DESI+P-ACT+Pantheon+ and DESI+P-ACT+CC+Pantheon+, the GREA model is strongly disfavored with respect to $\Lambda$CDM.
-In particular, for DESI+P-ACT+CC+Pantheon+ we find $\Delta \text{log} Z = -9.36$, corresponding to strong statistical preference for $\Lambda$CDM over GREA according to the Jeffreys scale.
-The modified GREA model shows a significant improvement with respect to the original GREA, with $\Delta \text{log} Z = -3.88$, corresponding to a less significant evidence for $\Lambda$CDM.
+The modified GREA model shows a significant improvement with respect to the original GREA, with $\Delta \text{log} Z = -3.71$, corresponding to a less significant evidence for $\Lambda$CDM.
 This behavior is due to the fact that modified GREA allows $\Lambda$CDM as a limit but has two additional parameters relative to the standard model.

 To further investigate the origin of this preference for $\Lambda$CDM, we also test the models using data combinations that do not include CMB observations.
-For DESI+CC+Pantheon+ and DESI+Pantheon+, the evidence against GREA is reduced, with $\Delta \text{log} Z = -2.76$ and $-1.72$, respectively.
+For DESI+CC+Pantheon+ and DESI+Pantheon+, the evidence against GREA is reduced, with $\Delta \text{log} Z = -2.76$ and $-1.85$, respectively.
 This result indicates that CMB information plays a dominant role in driving the strong statistical preference for $\Lambda$CDM.
 A similar trend is observed for the modified GREA model from DESI+CC+Pantheon+, whose evidence relative to $\Lambda$CDM becomes weaker when CMB data are excluded.

-For the P-ACT+CC+Pantheon+ dataset, which includes CMB but excludes BAO, both GREA and modified GREA are strongly disfavoured, with $\Delta \text{log} Z = -15.36$ and $-2.12$, respectively.
+For the P-ACT+CC+Pantheon+ dataset, which includes CMB information but excludes BAO, both GREA and modified GREA are disfavoured, with $\Delta \text{log} Z = -15.36$ and $-1.69$, respectively. \cdl{In particular, the result obtained for GREA is even more negative than the one found for DESI+P-ACT+Pantheon+, for which $\Delta \text{log} Z = -9.46$.
+This suggests that, once BAO information is removed, the CMB angular scale $\theta_\ast$ becomes the dominant geometrical constraint.
+Since $\theta_\ast$ is sensitive to both the matter density and the integrated expansion history up to recombination, GREA has difficulty finding values of $\Omega_m$ and $\sqrt{-k}\eta_0$ that simultaneously reproduce the CMB distance information and remain compatible with the low-redshift CC and Pantheon+ data.
+This tension leads to a stronger statistical preference for $\Lambda$CDM.}

 However, these results suggest that the inclusion of the extra dark energy component partially alleviates the tension with between observations, but it is not sufficient to fully compete with $\Lambda$CDM when CMB compressed data are included.
 It is important to emphasize that these results are obtained using compressed CMB information, which provides a robust but simplified representation of the high redshift constraints, but it does not represent the complete information contained in the full CMB power spectrum.